fuzzylabs/matcha/docs/getting-started.md

-# Getting Started with `matcha` :tea:
+# Getting Started

-Getting started with `matcha` couldn't be simpler, we'll have you up and running with a fully provision cloud environment in less than 10 minutes.
+Getting started with `matcha` :tea: couldn't be simpler, we'll have you up and running with a fully provision cloud environment in less than 10 minutes.
 We have a number of examples, see [here](https://github.com/fuzzylabs/matcha-examples) for our examples respository.

 ## A movie recommender with experiment tracking